-- 5. Prudential Indicators in respect of capital expenditure, external debt and treasury management activity are included at Appendix D. This includes the Authorised Limit for external borrowing required under section 3(1) of the Local Government Act 2003. - 6.
-Guidance from the Department of Communities and Local Government (DCLG) requires the Commissioner to set an annual investment strategy.
-The proposed strategy is set out at Appendix E and has as its primary principle the security of investments. - 7.
-The criteria for choosing counterparties set out there provide a sound approach to investment in "normal" market circumstances.
-Whilst the Commissioner is asked to approve this base criteria, under the exceptional current market conditions the Commissioner's Chief Finance Officer will temporarily restrict further investment activity to those counterparties considered of higher credit quality than the minimum criteria set out for approval.
+- 6. Prudential Indicators in respect of capital expenditure, external debt and treasury management activity are included at Annex D. This includes the Authorised Limit for external borrowing required under section 3(1) of the Local Government Act 2003. - 7.
+Guidance from the Department of Communities and Local Government (DCLG) requires the PCC to set an annual investment strategy.
+The proposed strategy is set out at Annex E and has as its primary principle the security of investments. - 8.
+The criterion for choosing counterparties provides a sound approach to investment in "normal" market circumstances.
+Whilst the PCC is asked to approve this base criteria, under exceptional current market conditions the PCC's Chief Finance Officer will temporarily restrict further investment activity to those counterparties considered of higher credit quality than the minimum criteria set out for approval.
 These restrictions will remain in place until the banking system returns to "normal" conditions.
-Similarly the time periods for investments will be restricted. - 8.
+Similarly the time periods for investments will be restricted. - 9.
 The DCLG has also issued statutory guidance setting out options for the way MRP may be calculated.
-Further background to the guidance and the policy is set out at Appendix F. - 9.
-The latest guidance from CIPFA recommends that detailed scrutiny of Treasury Management proposals is undertaken prior to approval, with a view to informing and expediting the formal consideration by the full Commissioner.
-Members are requested to consider the strategy, and whether any amendments are required prior to submission to the Commissioner. - 10.
-One of the corner-stones of effective treasury management is the preparation and implementation of suitable Treasury Management Practices (TMPs), which set out the manner in which the organisation will seek to achieve the treasury management policies and objectives and prescribe how it will manage and control those activities.
-A summary of the Treasury Management Practices relevant to the Commissioner is attached at Appendix G. Detailed schedules have been prepared which specify the systems and routines that are employed and the records that are maintained.
+Further background to the guidance and the policy is set out at Annex F. - 10.
+The latest guidance from CIPFA recommends that detailed scrutiny of Treasury Management proposals is undertaken prior to approval, with a view to informing and expediting the formal consideration by the PCC.
+Independent Audit Committee Members were requested to consider the strategy, and whether any amendments were required on 6th December 2013, prior to submission to the PCC.
+Members were content with the report, but whilst the substance has remained the same, the report has been updated to reflect the proposed budget, current economic conditions and the current treasury position. - 11.
+One of the cornerstones of effective treasury management is the preparation and implementation of suitable Treasury Management Practices (TMPs), which set out the manner in which the organisation will seek to achieve the treasury management policies and objectives and prescribe how it will manage and control those activities.
+A summary of the Treasury Management Practices relevant to the PCC is attached at Annex G. Detailed schedules have been prepared which specify the systems and routines that are employed and the records that are maintained. - 12.
+Attention is drawn to the fact that under the Police and Social Reform Act 2011 the PCC continues to have responsibility for the Treasury Management activity of the West Yorkshire Police Group.
+Whilst the overarching documents outlined in this report are unlikely to change, the underlying ways of working may need to be adapted depending on the outcome of the Stage Two transfer.